 He was 11 days short of finishing his second tour in Iraq.
 He had just signed up for 12 more years in the army and was set to serve in Germany next.
 His plans also included a family vacation to Las Vegas during an upcoming leave.
 Joseph liked tattoos and often got a new one.
 After his death, his wife, father and sister all got tattoos as permanent memorials to him.
 Gage's awards include the Army Good Conduct Medal, The Bronze Star, and the Purple Heart.

-The Gage Family is supporting the Fisher House Foundation through Dog Tag Brewing.
+The Gage Family is supporting the Fisher House Foundation through Dog Tag Legacy Fund.
 Fisher Houses are beautiful homes, donated to the military and Department of Veterans Affairs.
 These homes enable family members to be close to a loved one at the most stressful time - during the hospitalization for a combat injury, illness or disease.